-Corporate Minimum Tax (CMT)
+Corporate Minimum Tax (CMT) (Page 8)

-Complete if your Total Assets exceeds \$5,000,000 or Total Revenue exceeds \$10,000,000.
+Attach CT23 schedule 101 if your Total Assets exceeds \$5,000,000 or Total Revenue exceeds \$10,000,000.
 These amounts include the aggregate of the total assets and total revenue of any associated corporation.
 These amounts also include the corporation's and/or any associated corporation's share of any partnership/joint venture total assets and total revenue.

-Corporations that are subject to CMT are required to file financial statements in accordance with GAAP (Refer to Inf.
-B. 4002R dated September 2002).
+Corporations that are subject to CMT are required to file financial statements in accordance with GAAP (Refer to Information Bulletin 4002R dated September 2002).
 Your corporation is exempt from CMT if it is: